IELTS Cue Card Sample 68 - Interesting story you heard when you were a child

 Tips for answering this Cue card topic:

-Remember any story suitable for a child or may be a real story you heard from your childhood and prepare for the quick notes that you should take before you start talking about this cue card.
+Remember any story suitable for a child or maybe a real story you heard from your childhood and prepare for the quick notes that you should take before you start talking about this cue card.
 Adhere to the questions asked in the cue card question and take quick notes on that.
-After you are done taking short notes to each question, try to elaborate each answer with additional information.
-For instance following is an approach of note taking for the questions and later on the elaborate method is shown.
+After you are done taking short notes to each question, try to elaborate on each answer with additional information.
+For instance, the following is an approach of note-taking for the questions and later on the elaborate method is shown.